elastic/kibana/x-pack/test/reporting/README.md

 The functional version of the reporting tests create a few pdf reports and do a snapshot comparison against a couple baselines.
 The baseline images are stored in `./functional/reports/baseline`.

-**Note:** The snapshot comparisons use a threshold due to expected visual difference when running on different browsers and different Operating Systems.
-This threshold is currently very high because of differences between Chromium and Phantom versions, and also because of some slight bugs with the Phantom version.
-The bug is [here](https://github.com/elastic/kibana/issues/21485), the issue tracking this very high threshold is [here](https://github.com/elastic/kibana/issues/21486).
-Once we remove Phantom support in 7.0, we can drop this threshold and hopefully catch more bugs!

 #### Updating the baselines

 Every now and then visual changes will be made that will require the snapshots to be updated.
 This is how you go about updating it.
 I will discuss generating snapshots from chromium since that is the way of the future.